Ernestine McClendon: Later life in Los Angeles

 In 1971, McClendon was in a car accident that caused a lasting injury to her leg.
-Feeling that a more temperate climate would allow her less pain, she and her husband relocated to California, and they opened a West Coast office of McClendon Enterprises.
-Although as newcomers to Hollywood, the business struggled for the first few years, eventually McClendon made a name for herself again, and went on to work with notable clients such as Raymond St. Jacques, Gloria Foster, Gail Fisher, and Morgan Freeman.
+Feeling that a more temperate climate would allow her less pain, the McClendon-Wiltshire family relocated to California.
+They opened a West Coast office of McClendon Enterprises, but were forced to close the New York office.
+McClendon went on to work with notable clients such as Raymond St. Jacques, Gloria Foster, Gail Fisher, and Morgan Freeman.

+In 1980, McClendon closed her agency and returned to performing.
+She appeared in the television series Remington Steele and the mini-series Atlanta Child Murders; movies Homer and Eddie and Secret Agent 00 Soul; and made her debut as a stand-up comedian in 1984, at the age of 71.

-On September 23, 1991, Ernestine McClendon passed away of cancer at Good Samaritan Hospital in Los Angeles, California.
-Her obituaries reported her final age as 77.
+On September 23, 1991, Ernestine McClendon died of cancer at Good Samaritan Hospital in Los Angeles, California, at the age of 77.